 What are the costs to get the degree?

 The degree has the standard Casper College tuition and fee expenses plus a large additional cost to cover the actual flight training.
 Flight training depends on aircraft hourly rates which cover the aircraft, fuel, insurance, and instructor costs.
 These costs are paid directly to Crosswind Aviation.
-There are three certifications with each costing the following:

 Cross Wind Aviation